benmiller314/cdm2020spring/plans/lesson-04.md

 <!-- Be sure to talk about layers within the clips: how might you group the sounds you heard? -->

+Lots of great comments on the forum: stuff about layers, about background/foreground, about silence and volume.
+Let's hear some more highlights!

 One thing I'd like us to think about throughout this unit is the different layers of sound: how we might imagine grouping individual sounds, under what labels, and how those groups might interact.